PhD in Chemical Engineering

 Incoming students are assigned a temporary advisor to help plan their programs until they are matched with a major professor.
 The matching of students and major professors takes place early in the first semester of study based on the mutual wishes and best interests of students and professors.

 Students with a strong background in chemical engineering or related disciplines and a serious interest in research are encouraged to apply for admission to our graduate program.
-Applications for Fall (September) admission must be received by December 15. (early submission is encouraged.)
+Applications for Fall (September) admission must be received by noon (CDT) on December 15. (early submission is encouraged.)
 Spring (January) applications must be received by October 15.
 Historically most students start in the Fall, seldom is admission offered for Spring semester.
 Applicants for admission are formally admitted by the Graduate School upon recommendation from the department.

 Specific questions not answered on these pages or the FAQ-CBE section may be sent to email@example.com.